luk-f/AggOfMassiveMvtData/README.md

 # Spatial Generalization and Aggregation of Massive Movement Data
-by Andrienko & Andrienko, 2011
+by Adrienko & Adrienko, IEEE TVCG, 2011

 ## Installation